<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <category><![CDATA[Things to Do]]></category>

-<guid isPermaLink="false">https://ac7361a508.nxcli.io/?p=264</guid>
+<guid isPermaLink="false">https://thenorthly.com/?p=1390</guid>

-<description><![CDATA[<p>Recently moved to Toronto with kids, or planning on taking a family vacation to the 6ix?
-Below are five activities in the city that are fun for the whole family: 1.
-Get lost in the intricacy of Little Canada Experience Canada’s cities and landscapes in miniature at this famous attraction in the heart of Toronto. <a href="https://thenorthly.com/top-5-things-to-do-with-kids-in-toronto/" class="more-link">...<span class="screen-reader-text"> Top 5 Things to Do with Kids in Toronto</span></a></p>
+<description><![CDATA[<p>Recently moved to Vancouver with kids, or planning on taking a family vacation to the West Coast?
+Below are five activities to do in the city that are fun for the whole family: 1.
+Visit Maplewood Farm or Southlands Farm One is located in the Southlands, and the other on the North Shore.
+Both are <a href="https://thenorthly.com/top-5-things-to-do-with-kids-in-vancouver/" class="more-link">...<span class="screen-reader-text"> Top 5 Things to Do with Kids in Vancouver</span></a></p>

-<p>The post <a href="https://thenorthly.com/top-5-things-to-do-with-kids-in-toronto/">Top 5 Things to Do with Kids in Toronto</a> appeared first on <a href="https://thenorthly.com">Northly</a>.</p>
+<p>The post <a href="https://thenorthly.com/top-5-things-to-do-with-kids-in-vancouver/">Top 5 Things to Do with Kids in Vancouver</a> appeared first on <a href="https://thenorthly.com">Northly</a>.</p>

 ]]></description>